sematext/docs/docs/guide/monitoring-guide.md

 Combined with the metric reports below, and with the help of charting hairline, zoom and chart navigation tools, it is easy to see how using our APM and Logging tools in a single pane is a must have for any modern IT enterprise.

 Next, let's take a look at the Logs correlations and how to utilize them together with metric reports as well as events.

-(For more information on Events refer to Events Guide)

 #### Logs